The Raise Trap: Why Earning More Never Feels Like Enough

 I've nearly tripled my income since my first job.
 The financial anxiety barely changed.
 Here's why.

-When I got my first real raise, I remember thinking: this is the moment everything changes.
-I’ll finally feel comfortable.
-I’ll finally stop worrying.
+When I got my first real raise, I remember sitting at my desk thinking this was the moment everything would finally feel comfortable.
+The financial worry would stop, or at least quiet down enough to ignore.

 The rent I could easily afford felt small, so I upgraded.
 The restaurants I used to consider a splurge became normal.
 The things I told myself I’d buy “when I could afford it” suddenly appeared affordable, and I bought them.
-Not recklessly.
-Gradually.
-In ways that each felt perfectly reasonable in isolation.
+Not recklessly, just gradually, in ways that each felt perfectly reasonable in isolation.

 Within six months, my lifestyle had expanded to fill the new income.
 The gap between what I earned and what I spent was almost exactly the same width as before the raise.
-I was earning more, spending more, and feeling roughly the same amount of financial security.
+I was earning more and spending more, and the gap between the two had landed back where it started.

-This happened again with the next raise.
-And the next one.
-And the one after that.
+The same thing happened with the next raise, and the one after that, and the one after that.

 I’ve watched this pattern repeat, in my own life and in the lives of people around me, across every income level from $50,000 to well over $300,000.
-The specific anxieties change.
-The underlying feeling doesn’t.
+The specific worries change with the income level.
+What stays consistent is the feeling underneath.

 Psychologists call this hedonic adaptation.
 It’s the well-documented tendency for humans to return to a baseline level of satisfaction regardless of positive changes in their circumstances.
 Win the lottery, and within a year your day-to-day happiness returns to roughly where it was.
 Get a 30% raise, and within a few months your financial stress returns to roughly where it was.

 The financial version of this is particularly cruel because it’s invisible.
 Nobody feels like they’re on a treadmill.
 Every spending increase feels justified.
 You’re not being frivolous, you’re just living at a level that’s “appropriate” for your income.
-The apartment upgrade makes sense.
-The nicer car is practical.
-The vacations are “investments in experiences.”
+The apartment upgrade makes sense for where you are in your career.
+The nicer car is practical, the vacations get reframed as "investments in experiences," and every individual line item has a defense ready before anyone questions it.

 None of these individual decisions are wrong.
 The pattern is what’s dangerous: every time income goes up, spending follows.
 The gap that could have become wealth gets consumed before you even notice it.